 What is Wilbur Ross worth?
 The answer is a slippery one when you ask Wilbur to respond.
 There is a dispute when it comes to his financials in the ranger of a billion or two.
 Further, where did his wealth come from you ask?
-Well there were allegedly family trusts, hotels, shipping companies, steel, banking in Cyprus and even those Rothschilds.
-More here from Forbes.
+Well there were allegedly family trusts, hotels, shipping companies, steel, https://founderscode.com/online-dating-sites-for-military-free/ and even those Rothschilds. rich dating sites in nigeria

 But now, in what might seem almost an echo of the Red Scare that lasted in America for generations, this business relationship is seen as tainted, an ominous connection to a country that unleashed cyberwar against American democracy and the 2016 election that put Trump in the White House.